 א לַמְנַצֵּחַ לְדָוִד אָמַר נָבָל בְּלִבּוֹ אֵין אֱלֹהִים הִשְׁחִיתוּ הִתְעִיבוּ עֲלִילָה אֵין עֹשֵׂה־טוֹב׃

 The psalmist paints a dim picture of humanity with corruption in command and desire reigning.
-God peers from the heavens and wonders if any people still contemplate the Creator.
-The Hebrew word for fool used in this verse, ‘naval,’ comes from the name of the infamous wicked one, Nabal, found in I Samuel 25.
-David encounters Nabal, who lives only to please his desires and spares nobody his evil plans.
-He is indeed a fool; corrupt, immoral and unjust, and is ultimately condemned by his own hubris.
-His wife Abigail, however, acts with kindness and love.
-David sees redemption in Abigail and even makes her his wife.
+Hashem peers from the heavens and wonders if any people still contemplate and seek the Creator.
+The Hebrew word for ‘benighted’ used in this verse is naval (נבל), which means ‘foolish’ or ‘senseless.’
+It is also the name of the infamous wicked man described in Sefer Shmuel I 25.
+David encounters Naval, who lives only to please his desires and spares nobody his evil plans.
+He is indeed a fool, corrupt, immoral and unjust, and is ultimately condemned by his own hubris.
+His wife Avigail, however, acts with kindness and love.
+David sees redemption in Avigail and eventually, after Naval’s death, makes her his wife.
 The psalm concludes with the hope of the ultimate redemption, as the salvation of Israel will come when the nation of God returns to the land.
-Then, Jacob will rejoice, Israel will be happy (verse 7).2 comments
+Then, Yaakov will rejoice, Israel will be happy (verse 7).2 comments

-6 Ye would put to shame the counsel of the poor, but Hashem is his refuge.
+6 You may set at naught the counsel of the lowly, but Hashem is his refuge.